Skip to Content Skip to navigation

 2. They occupy a post which will significantly change.

-Displaced staff will be formally notified in writing that they are deemed to fall into this category and will be consulted so as to determine what posts (new or existing / future vacancies) may be defined as suitable alternative employment as per the Redeployment policy.
+Displaced staff will be formally notified in writing that they are deemed to fall into this category and will be consulted so as to determine what posts (new or existing / future vacancies) may be defined as suitable alternative employment in line with the NHS Scotland Redeployment policy.

 Objective scoring criteria needs to be agreed in partnership.
 Criteria should be precisely defined and capable of being applied in an independent way.
 This is to ensure that people are not selected unfairly.
 The chosen criteria must be consistently applied and be objective, fair and consistent.
 Basing any selection on skills or qualification will help to keep a balanced workforce appropriate to the future needs of the NHS Fife.